luigiqtt/dev-multinode-k8s/README.md

 * **ssh_authorized_keys** (optional): list of the SSH keys that can be used to access the cluster nodes via SSH.
 These parameter is optional, but it is advisable to set it in order to speed up the access to the nodes of the cluster (see: https://www.ssh.com/academy/ssh/authorized-key);
 * **podSubnet** (only in the **clusterconfig.yml** file definition present in the **control-plane.bu** file): subnet used by pods.
 Modify it if another set of IP addresses is desired for the pods.

-Of course, you can change also the rest of the files in order, for example, to add other useful files/scripts to the nodes, configure services, modify the initialization scripts, etc., but do this carefully!
+Of course, you can change also the rest of the files in order, for example, to add other useful files/scripts to the nodes, configure services, modify the initialization scripts, etc..

 Cluster creation
 ---

-To create a new multi-node K8s cluster on your Linux machine proceed as follows:
+To create a new multi-node K8s cluster on your Linux machine the required steps are the following:

 1. **Initialize Terraform**:
     ```bash
         cd dev-multinode-k8s
         terraform init
     ```
-2. **Modify the configuration** files if needed (see previous chapter);
+2. **Modify the configuration** files if needed (see the [previous](#configuration) chapter);
 3. **Apply the configuration** with Terraform:
     ```bash
         sudo terraform apply